 “I’m joking.
-Please enter!
+Please come in!
 Before we get sunlight?”

 A small gasp escaped the duha as it jumped forward.
-The door slid to shut behind it, but when it turned around, it saw and heard nothing.
+The door slid shut behind it, though it had neither seen nor heard anything nearby.
 No silhouette.
 No muffled steps.
-Its looked around again before returning its gaze to the woman.
+It looked around again before returning its gaze to the woman.

 “What’s your name?”

 The duha froze at the question.
-Despite years of practicing indifference, its expression dropped into a grimace as it stared at the woman with wide, distressed eyes.
+Even with years of practicing indifference, its expression morphed into a grimace as it stared with wide, distressed eyes.

-The duha regained its composure and adjusted its posture, but it said nothing else.
+The duha regained its composure and adjusted its posture, still silent.

 “I’m finding this rather silly now.
-How did I transgress your cultures so as to warrant such a silence?”
+How did I transgress your cultures so as to warrant not even a word?”

 “Can you not tell me?”

-The lady then released an audible sigh.
+The lady released an audible sigh.
 “So, that’s what the Kaians do, eh?
 Speak to me, you.
-Enlighten me to this custom I don’t understand.
+Enlighten me to these customs I don’t understand.
 I must order you, correct?”

-“Yes, this…duha may dictate the ways it can serve the Lady Ahma—”
+“Yes, this duha may say the ways it can serve the Lady Ahma—”

 “Oh, no!
 No!
 None of that.
 You must answer the question.”

-“What…” it began, looking at the woman quizzically.
-She leaned forward a bit, turning her ear in its direction. “…question, Lady Ahma?
+“What—” it began, looking at the woman who leaned forward a bit and turned her ear in its direction. “—question, Lady Ahma?
 This duha will answer.”